Cinemagraphs are awesomely engaging content. They draw the attention of your viewer in a way that static images and standard video can’t.

 Awareness, planning, and picking the right options for your posts can all have a huge impact on the overall success of your cinemagraphs on Facebook.
 Knowing the ins and outs of posting format options and thinking how your cinemagraphs will appear to mobile users can help you get even better results from your efforts.

 Keep these things in mind the next time you look to promote your cinemagraphs on Facebook.
 They can have a great impact (both positive or negative) on the success you see.
 With this knowledge, you’re prepared to get the best from your badass cinemagraphs.
-Save 10% on Flixel Cinemagraph Pro with coupon code here.
+Save 10% on Flixel Cinemagraph Pro with coupon code FLIXELTEN and clicking here.